anedward01/hashgenerator/README.md

 function is called forth for file hashes.
 The
 "s" function is called forth for string hashes.

+# Save to File

+A prompt to save to a file appears before selecting a hash method for both strings and files.
+The file is saved to the source folder appended by an associating number.

+For example, if Saved Hash File 1 exists, then the append is increased to 2, resulting in Saved Hash File 2, and keeps going until a file doesn't exist and can be created

 # Potential Changes
 - Add a progress update (This is very hard to do at the moment)
-- Add an option to save a hash into a file (This can be done within the next two weeks)

 # OLD VERSION

 Can be found at www.github.com/anguianoewi/hashgeneratorOld

+WARNING: THE OLD VERSION HAS BUGS AND SHOULD NOT BE USED